 virtualenv command which can be installed with pip.

 virtualenv with this command:

 -H flag ensures that the security policy sets the

 home environment variable to the home directory of the target user.

-virtualenv installed, we can start forming our environment.
-Create and move into a directory where we can keep our project files.
-We’ll call this
+virtualenv installed, you can start forming your environment.
+Create and move into a directory where you can keep your project files.
+The following example directory is called